Last Friday, Pamilerin had slashed at his mother’s arm with a knife, but this had been a mistake. He had meant to plunge it into her belly.

 Pamilerin does not look at her.
 He does not break stride either; does not pause when he lifts an arm and shoves her away as easily as he would kick a stone out of his path.
 Olamide flails her arms to break her fall.
 She hears Iya Tomiwa yell, “Pamilerin,” as she hits her elbow, hard, against the concrete floor.
 Olamide shuts her eyes, the pain is sharp and blinding, it washes over her and grinds against her skull.
 Despair gnawing at her, certainty that whatever is wrong with Pamilerin can’t be fixed anymore.

 A loud crack, like the sound of a Christmas banger, forces her eyes open.
 Shepherd has a firm grip on Pamilerin’s ear; he is pulling him, like an obstinate bull, back to the prayer ground.
 As Pamilerin struggles to free himself, Olamide sees the finger marks on his cheeks.
 Iya Tomiwa is beside her, pulling her upright, asking if she broke anything.
 A junior pastor is loosening the wire coil.
 Another one takes hold of the unfurled coil with two hands, stretching it until it fills the space between his wide open arms.
 Then, he snips away the connection to the rest of the coil with his teeth.
-When he lets it fall on the floor, the last junior pastor twists the wire around itself, making it look like two snakes curled around themselves.
+When he lets it fall on the floor, the last junior pastor twists the wire around itself, making it look like two snakes coiled around themselves.
 He is twisting the fourth wire when Shepherd drags Pamilerin over.

 Shepherd bends to pick a wire, letting go of Pamilerin’s ear.
 Before Pamilerin can regain his balance, the Shepherd cracks his wire on Pamilerin’s head.
 Pamilerin screams, lifting his hand over his head.
-The junior pastors surround him and begin to whip, vicious slashes that tear into his skin and send bits flying off when they raise the wires again.
+The junior pastors surround him and begin to whip him, vicious slashes that tear into his skin and send bits flying off when they raise the wires again.
 Pamilerin kicks and screams and struggles to get away, but the men close in tighter.
 Olamide looks away, fixes her gaze on the leaves of the plantain tree peeping over the unpainted fence.
 Still, each stroke tears into her and scoops away more of her forced stability.

 When Shepherd slashes the whip across his face, Pamilerin collapses onto the ground.
 The men continue to whip, but Pamilerin lays on his side, holding his legs to his chest with his arms, unmoving.
 Shepherd raises a hand.
 The junior pastors stop whipping and retreat.
 “Evil spirit, are you ready to leave this young man’s life?”
 Shepherd asks Pamilerin.